eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![expandedcountrymap](../docs/User-Guide-Images/ComapnyViewExpanded.png)

-After Expanding the Map the User can see the Option to Export the Image.
+After Expanding the Map, the User can see the Option to Export the Image.
 Upon clicking on the Button a PNG is created and downloaded.
 The File is named "BusinessPartnerMap.png"